aniou/cof/README.rst

 Filter grammar
 ==============

-There also two filter grammars..
-Unfortunately, in shell environment convenient  operators like ``<``, ``>``, ``>=``, ``(`` or ``)`` are cumbersome in use and may cause subtle bugs (especially when ``>`` operator is used).
+There also two filter grammars.
+Unfortunately, in shell environment convenient  operators like ``<``, ``>``, ``>=``, ``(`` or ``)`` are cumbersome in use and may cause subtle bugs.

 There are some rules:

 - column names are always case-insensitive

 - literals are not quoted.
-That makes impossible to write someone like comparison between two columns ``when Used -gt Free`` but is a lot easier when we need a ``when Mouned -starts /opt``.
+That makes impossible to write someone like comparison between two columns ``when Used -gt Free`` but is a lot easier when we need a ``when Mounted -starts /opt``.

 ===============   ==================   ================================
 Version1          Version2             meaning